Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 ### Hot benchmarks

 Running a sort implementation several million times in a loop, as is the standard for tools like google benchmark and criterion, with new unique inputs of the same size and pattern is not representative of real world application performance.
 To simulate a program that calls sort occasionally with varying sizes, and a cold CPU prediction state, the benchmarks are also run in a mode where between each sort call, the CPU prediction state is trashed [[6](https://github.com/Voultapher/sort-research-rs/blob/b7bcd199e861d6f8b265164242f3c34d5c36c75f/benches/trash_prediction.rs#L7)].
 These benchmarks are marked `cold-*`.
-And they for the basis for the above scaling graphs.
+And they form the basis for the above scaling graphs.
 Benchmarks using the default hot loop logic are marked `hot-*`. **hot benchmark numbers should be interpreted as best case performance under laboratory conditions.**

 #### u64-scaling